 Kindergartners participate in several community service projects.
 Throughout the year they:

-Host an International Potluck to raise money for Heifer International.
+-Host an international potluck dinner to raise money for Heifer International.

-Sell lemonade at Earth Day to raise money for Alex’s Lemonade Stand Foundation.
+-Sell lemonade during our Earth Day event to raise money for the Calliope Joy Foundation.

 “Keep your kids there for three years: it really clicks in the third year.”